rk-mlu/advent-of-code/readme.md

 # Advent of Code

-This repository contains a few of my solutions and (more sometimes) failed attempts to solve some of the puzzles for the [Advent of Code][aoc].
+This repository contains a few of my solutions to some of the puzzles for the [Advent of Code][aoc].

 All programs are written in Python.